top of page

 When discussing glute workouts specifically, thicker cloth glute bands with a grippy lining are most popular.
 These bands are made specifically for working the glutes, so they're designed to stay put across your legs while you work out.

-How to Properly Use a Resistance Band for Lower Body
+How to Properly Use a Resistance Band for Lower Body Workouts

-There are several ways to use resistance bands for lower body workouts.
+There are several ways to use resistance bands for lower-body workouts.
 You can put a resistance band around your thighs, just above the knees.
 You can also place the band around your ankles, depending on the movement you'll be doing.
 We'll cover specific exercises below.

 Resistance bands are great to use: